olliejday/ug4_project/notes.md

 Not training well

-- Regather data
-- Train CQL longer - ideally 1M training steps

 ______

 TODO:
+Have regathered data to try again since changed the env.
+If not try torch 1.4
+- Train CQL longer - ideally 1M training steps
 - More complex env - randomness, peturbation
 - Human data?